LeechCSE/Asyncio-Proxy-Herd/README.md

 # Proxy-herd
 ###### Originally from CS 131: Programming Languages, Spring 2018(Remastered with [Spring 2021 version](https://web.cs.ucla.edu/classes/spring21/cs131/hw/pr.html))
-**Proxy-herd** project simulates a set of proxy servers that cache the information of clients and communicate not only with clients but also internally not only with clients.
+**Proxy-herd** project simulates a set of proxy servers that cache the information of clients and communicate not only with clients but also with servers internally.
 The inter-server communication guarantees redundancy and reliability of the server system.
-Caching the same information of clients into multiple servers, the servers can server clients consistently even if one or more server goes down accidently as long as one is survived.
+Caching the same information of clients into multiple servers, the servers can serve clients consistently even if one or more server goes down accidentally as long as one survives.
 In addition, the performance would also increase if the data from the web is cached.
-In fact, caching output of the client request prevents servers from repeatively requesting the same or similar request.
+In fact, it prevents servers from repeatedly requesting the same or similar request to cache the output of the client requests.

 The target clients are mobile devices with IP addresses and DNS names; therefore, the servers take TCP connections.
 The remarkable characteristic of mobile devices